hadishokri11/SQLProject-from-orders-to-insights/README.md

 ---

-## 🍽️ Data Exploration – Understanding the Menu
+## Objective 1: 🍽️ Explore the `menu_items` table - Data Exploration – Understanding the Menu

 After cleaning the order_details table, I moved on to exploring what’s on the new menu.
 The menu_items table contains all the dishes offered at Taste of the World Café — including their categories, cuisines, and prices.